 Change the dressing over your surgical wound once a day, or sooner if it becomes soiled.
 Your health care provider will tell you when you do not need to keep your wound covered.
 Keep the wound area clean by washing it with mild soap and water.

 - You may remove the wound dressings and take showers if sutures, staples, or glue were used to close your skin.
 Cover the incision with plastic wrap before showering for the first week if you have tape (Steri-Strips) over it.

 - DO NOT soak in a bathtub or hot tub, or go swimming, as long as you have a catheter.
-You can do these activities after the catheter is removed and your doctor has told you it ok to do so.
+You can do these activities after the catheter is removed and your doctor has told you it is OK to do so.

-You may have a drain (called a Jackson-Pratt, or JP drain) below your belly button that helps extra fluid leak from your body.
+You may have a drain (called a Jackson-Pratt, or JP drain) below your belly button that helps extra fluid drain from your body and prevent it from building up in your body.
 Your provider will take it out after 1 to 3 days.